nyc-crh/site/content/gallery/state-of-the-city.md

 relImgAlt:
 relLink:
 eventname: Mayor Michael Bloomberg calls for mayoral control of schools.
-caption: In his first “state of the city” address, Mayor Michael Bloomberg called for the end of the Board of Education and for the beginning of mayoral control of schools.
+caption: In his first “State of the City” address, Mayor Michael Bloomberg called for the end of the Board of Education and for the beginning of mayoral control of schools.
 archive_source: Mayor's Office of the City of New York
 source_link: https://www.nytimes.com/2002/01/30/nyregion/mayor-michael-r-bloombergs-state-of-the-city-address.html
 copyright: Government document.